Powercoders-Switzerland/2021-1-web-dev/03-react/Readme.md

 ### Goal

-Write a `<Form />` component with a single state variable of the following type:
+Write a component with a single state variable of the following type:

 ```ts
 interface UserForm {